 A baby with asthma might wheeze, cough, and breathe fast.
 Asthma is a chronic condition that causes airway inflammation and sensitivity to inhaled irritants.

-According to the Asthma and Allergy Foundation of America (AAFA), about half of all children with asthma show some signs of the condition before they reach the age of 5 years.
-Recognizing asthma in babies and seeking medical help can allow parents and caregivers to provide treatments that keep infants breathing well.
+About half of all children with asthma show some signs of the condition before they reach the age of 5 years.
+But not all babies with asthma-like symptoms go on to have asthma later in life.

 - breathing very fast